Seneca-SCPA/Applied-Problem-Solving/docs/computational-thinking.md

 Developing computer solutions is a time demanding and costly process so be sure to have a complete understanding of the problem to avoid wasting time and money on efforts not applicable to the problem you need to solve.

-The most common failure is making assumptions.
+The most common failure is **making assumptions**.
 The problem is not always clear and depending on who is responsible for defining the problem (the client versus a project manager for instance), the details can be misleading or completely missing critical information.
 Assumptions are easy to make in cases where meaning is ambiguous or not explicit so be sure to confirm your assumptions before proceeding.

 ---